CityofToronto/vz_challenge/README.md

 |Dataset|Description|GIS|
 |:-----|:-----|:-----|
-[Bikeways](transportation/bikeways)|Locations of all cyclist infrastructure or cyclist friendly infrastructure.|Yes Bluetooth Travel Times <br>**_Coming Soon_**|Disaggregate vehicular travel times on pre-defined routes, primarily covering the City's expressways and major downtown arterials.|No
+[Bikeways](transportation/bikeways)|Locations of all cyclist infrastructure or cyclist friendly infrastructure.|Yes [Bluetooth Travel Times](transportation/bluetooth) |Disaggregate vehicular travel times on pre-defined routes, primarily covering the City's expressways and major downtown arterials.|No
 [Collisions](transportation/collisions)|The locations and details of all reported collisions from 2008 to 2017.|No [KSI Collisions](transportation/collisions/ksi_collisions)|The locations and details of all collisions where someone was Killed or Seriously Injured from 2008 to 2017.|Yes
 [Dooring](transportation/collisions/dooring)|Date and locations of each dooring incident.|Yes